VForWaTer/hydrobox/docs/examples/examples.rst

 .. important::

-    These examples shall help you getting started with most of the functionality.
+    These examples should help you tp get started with most of the functionality.
     However, some examples and tools might need a specific database backend or service running on the machine.
 In this case you have to install the requirements.
 The :doc:`reference section <../reference/reference>`
-    should guide you to the correct function with more detailed informations on the setup.
+    should guide you to the correct function with more detailed information on the setup.

 .. toctree::